Pesquisa-UFCAT/parepy/framework_cl_sampling.md

                     <li><code>'scale'</code>: Standard deviation [Float]</li>
                     <li><code>'seed'</code>: Random seed.
 Use <code>None</code> for random seed [Integer or None
                     ]</li>
-                    <li><p style="color: red;">add this key in stochastic case</p>. <p align="justify"><code>'stochastic variable'</code>: This variable represents the behavior of the random variable over time intervals.
+                    <li><p align="justify"><font color="red">add this key in stochastic case</font> - <code>'stochastic variable'</code>: This variable represents the behavior of the random variable over time intervals.
 False means the variable with a fixed value in each time interval, and True represents the random behavior of the variable in each time interval.
 [Boolean]</p></li>
                 </ul>
             </td>
             <td><code>var = {'type': 'normal', 'loc': 40.3, 'scale': 4.64, 'seed': None}</code></td>